StacyCash/blog-posts/azure/2023/swa-resources/swa-resources.md

 ## Notes

 These are all resources that I use when working with Azure Static Web Apps. if you think that anything is missing or could be improved please feel free to reach out to me on [Twitter](https://twitter.com/stacy_cash), [LinkedIn](www.linkedin.com/in/stacycash), or [Mastodon](https://tech.lgbt/@StacyClouds)

-You are currently using the basic markdown editor that uses Jekyll front matter.
-You can also use the rich+markdown editor you can find in UX settings.
-Editor Basics
-Use Markdown to write and format posts.
-Commonly used syntax
-Embed rich content such as Tweets, YouTube videos, etc. Use the complete URL: {% embed https://... %}.
-See a list of supported embeds.
-In addition to images for the post's content, you can also drag and drop a cover image.
-Save changes